 What will your policy cover if arthritis is found while your pet has a policy?
 We’ll help with medications, including injectables like Adequan.
 Your plan will also chip in for supplements, as long as they’re not herbal products, like CBD.
 (Sorry, California kitties.)

 This is a great question, and one that we’ve covered in its own article.
 You should know that pet health insurance won’t cover the cost of grooming—even though your good boy certainly deserves to be pampered every now and then.
-The policy also won’t cover things like prescription diet food, elective cosmetic procedures, or dental upkeep like cleanings and tooth removals.
-Your plan will, however, cover most dental work that’s needed following an accident.
+The policy also won’t cover things like prescription diet food or elective cosmetic procedures.

 Why should I get pet health insurance?